codeqod/Java-LanguageManager/README.md

 ```
 LanguageManager<T> languageManager = new LanguageManager<>("categoryName", Class<T>);
 ```
-By default the files are saved in the current path, you can change it by using `LanguageControl.getFileManager().setLanguageDirectory("path")`
+By default the files are saved in the current path under `languages`, you can change it by using `LanguageControl.getFileManager().setLanguageDirectory("path")`.
 All messages are stored in Json files in the format `LANGUAGE.json`

 ### Translate messages
 You can use translations by including the target language, the key for the wanted message and optional variables in the format `{number}`.